RyanKn1ght/CaspPhos/README.md

 # Project and Motivation

 This program looks for, and visualises, phosphate sites within a set of caspase substrate cleavage sites.
 This is intended to build on my previous work of assembling a database of inflammatory caspase cleavage sites.
 This is primarily caspase-1, as many more substrates are known than for 4/5 and 11.
+The tools demonstrated in this script can be adapted to any protease site.

 # Tech and Frameworks